aryanrajtrangham/Courses_from_priyanshu/Docker.md

   - OS
   - Size
 - **docker image inspect** command allows us to see all the information associated with a docker image.
 - **docker image prune** command allows us to clean up unused images.
-By defaul, command will only lean up dangling images.
+By default, command will only clean up dangling images.
-- *Dangling Images* = Images without Tags and not referenced by ny container.
+- *Dangling Images* = Images without Tags and not referenced by any container.
 - Modify Image to Single Layer : In a generic scenerio, the more the layers an images has, the more the size of the image.*Flattening* an image to single layer can help reduce the overall size of the image.
 - Docker Registry : A Registry is stateless, highly scalable server side application that stores and lets us distribute Docker images.

-  There are various types of registry available, which includes
+<br>There are various types of registry available, which includes
   - Docker Resitry
   - Docker Truster Registry
   - Private Repository (AWS ECR)